-This area is prone to flash flooding during heavy rainfall events that can result in road closures and effect private properties.
+The municipality is prone to flooding during heavy rainfall events that can result in road closures and effect private and commercial properties.
 This guide provides an overview of the risk of flood and includes information that can help you to be more prepared in case of an emergency.